*Click on the link above for the full handbook with pictures, etc*

 Behavior: At Lakeside Preparatory, we play, laugh, love and learn.
 Fortunately, our days are so busy, that we haven’t experienced behavior issues.
 However, if your child is disruptive to others, steps will be taken.
 I use a lot of positive redirection, natural transitions and consequences.
 Notes will be written in the daily planner, texting and phone calls keep communication open as well.
 If the negative behavior continues, other placement may be necessary.

 Supplies: I typically try to provide all of the materials that the students need throughout the year.
-However, parents are asked to send in the following:
+However, parents are asked to send in the following items.
+There are a few extra items that we are requesting to help supplement the extra cleaning and disinfecting of the school.

 *1-2 packs of treasure box items per month (stickers, balls, pencils, etc)